etraveli/javascript-style-guide/testing/README.md

   });
   ```

-- Testing style (`css`) use snapshot. _Only test styleing with snapshot.
+- Testing style (`css`) use snapshot. _Only test styling with snapshot.
 Preferably put it at the top of the test file._
   ```jsx
     it('renders correctly', () => {
       const component = shallow(<Component />);
       expect(component).toMatchSnapshot();
     });
   ```
-  - If styleing changes via a prop you should have a snapshot test for that.
+  - If styling changes via a prop you should have a snapshot test for that.
   ```jsx
   describe('when value is provided', () => {
     it('renders correctly', () => {